 A Personal Message from Len Kofler

-For over twenty five years we at the Institute of Saint Anselm have provided the special training that leaders, formators, facilitators and others charged with the sacred task of supporting and nourishing the spiritual life of the members of their congregations, dioceses and parishes need to best fulfil their duties.
+For thirty years we at the Institute of Saint Anselm have provided the special training that formators, leaders, evangelists and others charged with the sacred task of supporting and nourishing the spiritual life of the members of their congregations, dioceses and parishes need to best fulfil their duties.
 The Institute’s fully experiential Courses in Community and Pastoral Leadership have helped many thousands of religious leaders gain or enhance the skills necessary to carry out the complex and demanding task of guiding their community’s life and interaction.

 We warmly invite you to take part in our programmes and courses which our Inspectors as well as our past participants consider ‘life changing’.